toji-ut/Bank-program-with-tests/README.md

 # Test driven development of a Bank program using JUnit

 I worked on implementing an ATM program using JUnit and followed the test-driven development approach.
-The program consisted of 4 classes: Money, Account, and Checking, SortClass with Bank as the main class.
+The program consisted of 4 classes: Money, Account, and Checking, SortClass, and Bank.

 In the Money class, I defined the attributes dollars and cents and implemented methods to get and manipulate these attributes.
 I also implemented a method to compare two Money objects.